-Sir Patrick Stewart OBE was born in Yorkshire, England on 13 July 1940, from the age of 12 he was involved in several local theatre groups and in 1957 he was accepted at The Bristol Old Vic Theatre School.
+Sir Patrick Stewart OBE was born in Yorkshire in 1940, and is one of Britain's finest actors.
+Fom the age of 12, he was involved in several local theatre groups and in 1957 he was accepted at The Bristol Old Vic Theatre School.

-Outside of his work in theatre he is best known for his role as Captain Jean-Luc Picard in Star Trek: The Next Generation TV series and films (1987 - 2002).
-As well as his role as Professor Charles Xavier in The X-Men franchise (2000- Present).
+Outside of his work in theatre, Stewart is best known for his role as Captain Jean-Luc Picard in Star Trek: The Next Generation TV series and films, from 1987 - 2002.
+He also plays Professor Charles Xavier in The X-Men franchise.